lea-vrt/calcium_imaging_Analysis/README.md

 # Calcium Imaging Analysis Pipeline (Healthy vs SMA)

+This project aims to perform machine-learning based classification of healthy and pathological (SMA) behaviors recorded from calcium activity imaging obtained from cortical neurons, motorneurons and muscle cells.
 This repository provides a **complete end-to-end pipeline** for analyzing 2-photon calcium imaging data with [Suite2p](https://github.com/MouseLand/suite2p).
 It includes:

 - ROI extraction & spike inference (Suite2p)
+- ROI correlation map
 - Neuropil correction & ΔF/F computation
 - Spike/burst detection and feature extraction
 - Recording-level feature aggregation
 - Machine learning classification (Healthy vs SMA)

-> Current dataset: ~8 recordings (results are exploratory, not final biomarkers).
+> Recordings must be in .tif format.

-The pipeline is modular and scalable → adding more recordings is straightforward.
+> The pipeline is currently under development and aims to be modular and scalable → adding more recordings to train the ML models will be straightforward.

 ---